Holden WB: Statesman

 The Statesman WB range of long-wheelbase luxury sedans, developed by General Motors-Holden’s in parallel with the Holden WB series, was released in May 1980.
 Like their Statesman HZ predecessors, the two models in the Statesman WB range, the de Ville and the Caprice, were marketed as "Statesman" rather than as "Holden".

 Powertrain

 A 3.3-litre inline six cylinder engine was standard equipment and a 4.2-litre V8 was offered as an option.
 The 5.0-litre V8 option was not carried over from the HZ range, yet was available by special request which was popular with Kingswood model buyers.

 Production

-The WB series was discontinued in late 1984.
+The WB series was discontinued in January 1985.
 Production of the Holden WB and related Statesman WB models totalled 60,231 vehicles.
 No replacement for the Holden WB was offered initially, bringing to an end a continuous 34-year run of light commercial models based on Holden passenger cars.
-This market segment would however be contested by Holden again from 1990 when the VN Commodore-based VG Utility was released.
+The gap left by the WB series was then filled by imported and rebadged Isuzu models.
+This market segment would however be directly contested by Holden again from 1990 when the VN Commodore-based VG Utility was released.